trustcrypto/documentation-theme-jekyll/pages/mydoc/app.md

 {% include tip.html content="You can ensure the integrity of your downloaded file by verifying the checksum. <br>macOS SHA 256 CHECKSUM: 247b3ed27a5d7f2c35f6da0d44e0d6e7cb3ac4084eb3f944df1ce58e0df54dce<br>Windows SHA 256 CHECKSUM: 71ae01f86995c1aadae947d447223f65540c0c5ebcd1319dd5e5f1e1907013c0<br>Linux SHA 256 CHECKSUM: 3dc675c5a33c55abb153f98003a41843d4a1b5959f30ff479b76a953799665c8<br> [ **GPG Public Key**](https://github.com/trustcrypto/OnlyKey-App/releases/download/v5.2.0/CryptoTrust_LLC_pub.asc)" %}

+If you have an OnlyKey to set up, once you have installed the app proceed to [OnlyKey Setup](https://docs.crp.to/usersguide.html#onlykey-setup)

-### Install OnlyKey Chrome App {#app-chrome}
+## OnlyKey Chrome App (End of life)

+Google is discontinuing Chrome app support on all operating systems.
+For now, the Chrome app is still available but Google has announced that it will be disabled in a future version of Chrome.

-{% include callout.html content="**Step 1.** Open the Chrome (or Brave/Chromium) Web Browser.
+{% include callout.html content="**Step 1.** Open the Chrome (or Chromium) Web Browser.
 If you do not have the chrome web browser installed you can install this by following the instructions here: [https://www.google.com/chrome/browser/desktop/](https://www.google.com/chrome/browser/desktop/))" type="default" %}

-{% include callout.html content="**Step 2.** Click [here](https://chrome.google.com/webstore/detail/onlykey-configuration/adafilbceehejjehoccladhbkgbjmica) to browse to the OnlyKey Configuration app on the Chrome Web Store and select 'Add to Chrome'" type="default" %}
+{% include callout.html content="**Step 2.** Click [here](https://chrome.google.com/webstore/detail/onlykey-configuration/adafilbceehejjehoccladhbkgbjmica) to browse to the OnlyKey Configuration Web app on the Chrome Web Store and select 'Add to Chrome'" type="default" %}

 {% include image.html file="image41.png" %}